UCD Humanities Institute

 I am the co-editor of Twenty-First Century Lesbian Studies (Taylor and Francis 2007); Queering the Non/Human ('Queer Interventions' book series, Ashgate 2008); The Ashgate Research Companion to Queer Theory ('Queer Interventions' book series, Ashgate 2009); The Lesbian Premodern ('The New Middle Ages' book series, Palgrave Macmillan 2011) and Theory on the Edge: Irish Studies and the Politics of Sexual Difference ('Breaking Feminist Waves' book series, Palgrave Macmillan, 2013).
 I am completing a book, with Dr Eve Watson, entitled Clinical Encounters: Psychoanalytic Practice and Queer Theory with contributions by theoretical specialists in gender and sexuality, and clinical practitioners in psychoanalysis.
 I have also edited special issues, or clusters, of the following journals: Studies in the Maternal (2009); Irish Feminist Review (2007); Studies in Gender and Sexuality (2012); The Journal of Lesbian Studies (2007, 4 issues) and The History Review (2001, 2002).

-I founded two book series with Michael O'Rourke: Queer Interventions at Ashgate, which I edited from 2006 to 2009, and Cultural Connections: Key Thinkers and Queer Theory at the University of Wales Press, which I edited from 2007 to 2009.
+I founded two book series with Michael O'Rourke: Queer Interventions at Ashgate, which I edited from 2006 to 2009, and Cultural Connections: Key Thinkers and Queer Theory at the University of Wales Press.
 I continue to serve on the international advisory board of Queer Aisthesis (new title of Cultural Connections) (Punctum Books).
 I served as the Humanities Book Review Editor for the leading international, peer-reviewed journal, GLQ: A Journal of Lesbian and Gay Studies (Duke University Press) during 2007-2011.
-I am currently a Contributing Editor of the clinical/theoretical journal, Studies in Gender and Sexuality, published by Taylor and Francis.
-I am on the editorial boards of a number of international journals relating to critical theory, and gender and sexuality studies, including Postmedieval: A Journal of Medieval Cultural Studies (Palgrave Macmillan).
+I am currently a Contributing Editor of the clinical/theoretical journal, Studies in Gender and Sexuality, published by Routledge.
+I am or have been on the editorial boards of a number of international journals relating to critical theory, and gender and sexuality studies, including Postmedieval: A Journal of Medieval Cultural Studies (Palgrave Macmillan).